-Monitoring Parameter/ Activity Means of Monitoring Compliance Indicator/Threshold Limits Frequency Agency Responsible for Monitoring 1 Controls for workplace hazards Visual inspection to ensure controls for workplace hazards are in place Implementation of Control Measures specified in the Inspection report Monthly Supervision consultant NRPB 15 Complaints reports Record review Records are up to date and complaints are satisfactorily addressed by contractor within 15 days.
+Monitoring Parameter/ Activity Means of Monitoring Compliance Indicator/Threshold Limits Frequency Agency Responsible for Monitoring 1 Controls for workplace hazards Visual inspection to ensure controls for workplace hazards are in place Implementation of Control Measures specified in the Inspection report Monthly Supervision consultant NRPB 15 Community complaints reports Record review The records are up to date and complaints are satisfactorily addressed by contractor within 15 days.
 If not, they should be escalated to NRBP.
-Monthly Supervision consultant NRPB
+Monthly Supervision consultant NRPB 16 Labor management Check a sample of contracts.
+Interviews with the workers Site visits (civil work sites and housing) Working conditions, such as wage, equal work equal pay, non-discrimination, work hours, breaks, etc. are enforced for all workers (resident and non-resident) as per the Sint Maarten national law and NRPB/World Bank standards Appropriate housing arrangements for non-resident workers brought by the contractor Monthly Supervision consultant NRPB 17 Infectious diseases or emerging pandemics, such as Covid-19 (if requested) Visual inspection and record review Implementation of the management plan, e.g., health and safety protocols are in place, signs are posted, awareness training is conducted Monthly Supervision consultant NRPB

-4.4.
-Preparation of Specific ESHS Instruments for Moderate Works
+4.3 Preparation of Specific ESHS Instruments for Moderate Works